bernedom/bernedom.github.io/_posts/2025-12-16-secure-boot-yocto.md

 #### Creating the boot.img container

-The boot.img container is a fat16 formated file that contains the bootloader, kernel, and device tree blobs (DTBs).
+The boot.img container is a fat16 formatted file that contains the bootloader, kernel, and device tree blobs (DTBs).
 We can create a custom Yocto recipe to build this container, let's call this `boot-img-container.bb`:

 The recipe will do the following things: